 Transferring or possessing a short-barreled firearm.

 In Michigan, prosecutors are notoriously tough on firearms charges, and judges frequently impose severe sanctions.
-You will want a lawyer who has a track record of successfully defending clients on firearms charges.
+You will want a lawyer with a track record of successfully defending clients on firearms charges.

 Short-Barreled Shotguns are Illegal in Michigan

-Short-barreled shotguns (SBS) are defined by statute as a shotgun with one or more barrels less than 18 inches in length or a weapon made from a shotgun, whether by alteration, modification or otherwise if the weapon as modified has an overall length of fewer than 26 inches.
-Police and prosecutors take a rigid view of these cases and frequently seek short-barreled shotgun charges.
+Short-barreled shotguns (SBS) are defined by statute as a shotgun with one or more barrels less than 18 inches in length or a weapon made from a shotgun, whether by alteration, modification, or otherwise if the weapon as modified has an overall length of fewer than 26 inches.
+Police and prosecutors view these cases rigidly and frequently seek short-barreled shotgun charges.

 Registration Requirements for a Short-Barreled Shotgun